Two die, 561 hurt in Italian New Year celebrations

 The most serious incident took place in Rome when a 31-year-old man lit a large firecracker which exploded in his apartment before he could throw it out the window.
 The explosion set off a bigger blast of the remaining fireworks that killed him and wounded several others in the apartment, including three children, police said.

 "I was in bed, and the bed jumped.
-It was like an earthquake," said one neighbor, according to Ansa news agency.
+It was like an earthquake," said one neighbour, according to Ansa news agency.

 A 39-year-old man was killed by a stray bullet in Naples as someone fired a weapon randomly in celebration.
 The victim himself was setting off a barrage of fireworks in front of his restaurant.